hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04b-Components.md

   + using similar methdos to those used by browser developers to construct the `<video>`, `<audio>` and `<input type="date">` elements
   + enabling to use custom HTML elements in HTML documents
   + rendering as complex widgets, such as a better-looking calendar, an input text w/ vocal recognition, a nice chart. etc.
-  + [X-Tag library](https://x-tag.github.io/): a lightweight, power-packed Wen Components library
+  + [X-Tag library](https://x-tag.github.io/): a lightweight, power-packed Web Components library
   + example: `<x-gif src="https://i.imgur.com/iKXH4E2.gif" ping-pong></x-fig>`
     + rendering an animated gif
     + looping forever in ping-pong mode
     + reversed order of the animation when the last image reached
-    + playing again when the animation foes back to the 1st image
+    + playing again when the animation force back to the 1st image

 + HTML import
   + syntax: `<link rel="import" href="dist/x-gif.html>`